 I have blogged about Protea’s shower a bit back in May 2012 but that was about pressure and flow rate.
 For the shower to be hot the engine needs to have been on.
 And whilst you can obviously run the engine without cruising it is still burning diesel.
-So I decided to do some calcs (Quelle surprise – stating the obvious Ed.).
+So I decided to do some calcs (Quelle surprise – stating the obvious.
+Ed.).
 Burning a litre of diesel produces 2.68 kg of CO2.
 Buh…limey.
-In Minty (my non-erstwhile Fiat 500) that would get us about 100 km (or 30 miles).
+In Minty (my non-erstwhile Fiat 500, and who, anyway, uses petrol not diesel) that would get us about 100 km (or 30 miles).
 In Protea that would only get us three lock miles since she burns on average a litre of diesel every hour., Lock miles is how we work out distances on the canal network and it goes like this: three miles if no locks; throw in a lock and its two miles and one lock; throw two locks in and then geos one mile and the two locks in an hour.
 (It does depend on whether the locks are set for or against you and how close to each other they are but it works out pretty accurately over the course of a day.)

 Then I found out that a typical modern diesel engine on a canal boat is roughly 30% efficient.
 This might not be news to loads of you but it was to me.
 I’m used to doing calcs on condensing boilers at 90% efficiency, and even the oldest gas boiler out there works at 50% efficiency.
 So, on Protea, of that one litre of fuel when combusted in the engine, 30% turns into actual power and the rest is wasted, – 30% out through the exhaust, 30% into the coolant and 10% radiated from the engine.
 To be fair it’s not all wasted since it does charge up the batteries as well as providing hot water thus morphing into a baby CHP plant!